maryam-alikhasi/Anomaly-Detection/README.md

 3. **LLM-based Explanation**
    - For detected anomalies, send a request to Together API.
-   - Receive a type and description of the anomaly.
+   - Receive a label and description of the anomaly.
    - Display alerts in a human-readable format.

 ---